sganesh0582-creator/web-project/README.md

-# Blog Site with Comment Section (Single Page Application)
+# Blog Site with Comment Section

-This project is a **Single Page Application (SPA)** where users can add blogs, view them, and write comments.
+This project is a **Blog Site** where users can add blogs, view them, and write comments.

 ---